genepattern/genepattern-notebook/README.md

 We recommend GenePattern 3.9.4 (the latest version), as this version fixes a bug in the server than can cause the Notebook to double prompt for authentication.**

+**Jupyter 4 (IPython 4) has been released, introducing significant changes to the Jupyter code base.
+We are working to update GenePattern Notebook to support this new version, however, full support has not yet been implemented.**

 # Installation

 ## Install Python